timchipperfield/Appointment-Booking-Command-Line-App/README.md

 Your task is to create an app that will allow patients to book appointments with a doctor, using the dataset provided.

-#Running Instructions
+## Running Instructions
 1. Clone repo to local repository
-2. run bundle
+2. Run bundle
 3. Go to the root of the directory
-4. to start app: type: ./availability.rb time (where time is formatted as a 24 hour clock, ex.
+4. To start the app: type: './availability.rb time' (where time is formatted in 24 hour time, ex.
 13:45)
 5. The response will be a time in 12-hour format (see constraints below)

-#To Run Tests
+## To Run Tests
 Type 'rspec' in the terminal.

 ## Requirements